derjasper/blue.frontend/public_html/docs/source/api/customrules.rst

 for each rule to enable/disable the specified feature (the functions get the selector and the options as a parameter).
 Handler can be registered by modules.

-The implementation and the JS part will not be documented as it will be updated (and documented) in future.
 Please study the source code for more details.

 SASS